Motion planning and control of a planar polygonal linkage: Motion planning on the graph

-Maintaining the ordering, we shift to the middle set as many entries from the first and the last set sets as is possible.
-This means that we first decide what entries do we shift from $I$, and what entries do we shift from $K$.
-Then we make two shifts, which means two steps.

-Note that the choice is not uniquely defined.
-However, any choice is good for us.
+Maintaining the ordering, we shift to the middle set as many entries from the first and the last sets as is possible.
+In more detail, we first decide what entries should be shifted from $I$, and what entries should be shifted from $K$.
+After the decision is done, we make two shifts, which means two steps.
+The choice is not uniquely defined; however, any choice will suffice.
+The result we denote by for which we keep the same notation: